United States Deaf Swimming

 $120,000 Goal

-We are preparing Team USA for the 6th World Deaf Swimming Championships hosted by Argentina, 13-19 August 2023.
+We are preparing Team USA for the Deaf Olympics (Deaflympics) in November 2025 hosted by Japan.
 We rely on your support to help us bring home the gold!
 Your donations make our participation, and United States representation, possible.
 USA Deaf Swimming, and deaf sports, do not receive any government of Olympic Committee funding support.
-You make it all possible.
+You make everything from suits to travel to dreams possible.

 USA Deaf Swimming supports swimming among the deaf community and forms America's Deaf Swim Team to represent the United States at international competitions like the Deaflympics and World Deaf Swimming Championships.
 Your gifts make the dreams of these elite deaf athletes possible for them.
 They are dependent upon donations from individuals and organizations to enable us to represent the USA in international competitions and support swimming among the deaf community.